 It is apparently well known that many bloggers hit a slump at 3 months.
 Perhaps we run out of steam or the initial high of setting up a new blog dies down?
 Who knows, but it is quite well known and I’ve even see it happen to new blogs I had started to follow.

 Creating this post has made me dust off my excellent terrible IT skills and work out how to embed something more than a bog standard picture.
 More importantly I have spent some time looking back over what I have achieved in the past 2 months (go me!).

 And looking forwards to what I want to achieve in the next 3 months.
 If I was thinking BIG I would be looking and planning a whole year or more, but it’s just lil ‘ol me so 3 months ahead is enough right now.

 Confession time – I wrote this entire post and scheduled it on the basis I had been blogging for 3 months.
-I woke up at 5am today (8 hours before post goes live) to the realisation I had only been blogging live for 2 months.
+I woke up at 5am today (8 hours before post goes live) to the realization I had only been blogging live for 2 months.
 Cue mad rush to change images and wording.
 Apologies to anyone I previously told I had been blogging 3 months!!

 Follow me on Pinterest for more money-saving hints and financial tips!